AbdalhamidAlhamad/product-shop/README.md

 ### 3. Accessing the Application
-Once the Docker containers are up and running, the application will be accessible at http://localhost:8080
+Once the application  is up and running, the application will be accessible at http://localhost:8080

 ## API Usage